Key tool breakdown:

 - Click ‘download’ to download the enhanced .wav file(s).

-- With the basic plan, you can only enhance one hour of audio per day.
-With the Express Premium plan, you can enhance up to four hours of audio per day.
+With the basic plan, you can enhance one hour of audio per day.
+The Express Premium plan raises that to four hours per day.

 You can learn more about Adobe Podcast: Enhance in our complete guide.